-- Dr. Steingo advises to aim for 70 to 80 ng/mL.
+- Neurologist Dr. Brian Steingo advises aiming for 70 to 80 nanograms per milliliter (ng/mL).

-- Dr. Raponi recommends between 90 and 125 ng/mL.
+- Naturopathic healthcare provider Dr. Rob Raponi recommends between 90 and 125 ng/mL.

 Before you head to your local health food store, make an appointment with your doctor for a baseline blood test to determine your vitamin D levels.
 You should also talk with them about the appropriate dose of vitamin D.

 Dr. David Mattson, a neurologist at Indiana University Health, says that if someone has a low vitamin D level at the time of an MS diagnosis, they may be predisposed to increased MS disease activity.

-He recommends having your vitamin D levels checked before beginning to supplement and again within three months of starting to see what level they’ve risen to.
+He recommends having your vitamin D levels checked before beginning to supplement and again within 3 months of starting to see what level they’ve risen to.

 Mattson tends to recommend 1,000 to 2,000 IU per day to people with MS, even if levels are normal, to boost the protective factor against MS activity.

 “If vitamin D levels are low, I tend to recommend 2,000 units per day.
 Some [doctors] would have patients take 50,000 units per week until levels have normalized and then switch to a more typical daily dose as maintenance,” Mattson explains.

 Since supplementing is very important for people with MS, he recommends looking for a good vitamin D supplement.

 “Any supplement you find in the D2 form, or as a tablet or capsule that is not suspended in a fat, is less effective and a waste of your money,” he adds.

 How to choose a vitamin D supplement

-- Look for vitamin D3 drops — not D2.
+- Shop for vitamin D drops online.
+Look for vitamin D3 drops — not D2.